mrkkrp/markkarpov.com/post/req-1.0.0-http-client-and-streaming.md

   makeResponseBodyPreview :: response -> ByteString
 ```

-In English: you can either made a request and consume/interpret the entire
+In English: you can either make a request and consume/interpret the entire
 response body or you can choose not to make a request.
 No third option.
 By
 now it should be clear that we would like to make a request and inspect (at
 least) response status code before we decide to consume the response body.